Project-HAL/Project-HAL.github.io/README.md

 ## Classes/Modules

-When referencing a HAL class or module, please use the following:
+For formatting class names in text, the following feature is available:

     .. include links.rst

     |CLASS|_

-Where `CLASS` is the name of the class.
+Where `CLASS` is the name of the class/module.
 This will automatically add the `literal` format to the name and link to its page.
-To add this feature for more classes, see
+To add this feature for more classes and modules, see
 `source/links.rst`.

+This file can also be used for commonly linked words, such as [MaxWell](https://www.mxwbio.com/).

+## Toggleable Dropdown Bar

+This repo features a custom toggleable dropdown bar, as used in `channel_window.rst` and `wave_detector.rst`.
+The implementation can be found in `source/_templates/page.html` and `source/_static/custom.css`.

+Example usage:

+    .. container:: toggle

+        .. container:: header

+            Dropdown Header

+        contents of dropdown

 ## Dependencies